Both of my novels have male protagonists who struggle to overcome serious hardships, but they are not my favorite characters.

 She went to the toilet and washed herself at the pump and continued to think about what she would do.
 By the time she finished, she’d made a decision.
 Gus would be gone tonight.
 That gave her the best chance she’d ever have.
 She would wait until later that day and do something to get herself thrown in the oven again.
 She could probably dig herself out from the box early enough to have a long head start, maybe five or six hours.
 Probably a lot longer than Peter had when he ran off.
 She hated to leave the other kids behind, but she needed to find help before they were all killed.

-Lennon brought the other kids out as she finished at the pump.
-She stood to one side and waited for them to finish washing, then they all set out for the first chicken house.
+Lennon brought the children out as she finished at the pump.
+She stood to one side and waited for them to wash up, then they all set out for the first chicken house.
 They worked through the day in silence and finished the third chicken house at close to dinner time.
 To get herself put in the oven again, Jophia planned to do something to disrupt Mistress Jinny’s “lesson.”

 As the children started to walk to the big house, a silver pickup truck came roaring into the clearing so fast the kids had to jump out of its way to avoid getting hit.
 Gus was driving.
 Before he’d even stopped he was hollering out the window at Lennon, “we got trouble.”